 Database Error during Windows Update

-An error message saying ‘Detected possible Windows update database error’ can appear during a variety of different Windows update processes.
+An error message saying ‘Detected possible Windows update database error’ can appear during various Windows update processes.
 First of all, when simply upgrading Windows to a newer version, it will appear.
-Besides, it can happen when you pick some other features, such as “Repair Windows Update” or the like.
+Besides, it can happen when you pick other features, such as “Repair Windows Update” or the like.

-You can encounter several different codes or no code at all, but they have the same solution.
-This can seem very daunting to individuals who struggle to go ahead with the update only to face an error message that something went wrong after several months of delaying.
-There are several solutions to the problem, and all of them will need to be tried to end up satisfied with the end product.
+You can encounter several different or no codes but have the same solution.
+This can seem daunting to individuals who struggle to proceed with the update, only to face an error message that something went wrong after several months of delay.
+There are several solutions to the problem, and all of them must be tried to be satisfied with the end product.

 How to Fix Potential Windows Update Database Error Detected

-If you are facing a similar issue with your windows update, we are here to help you with the best methods that can solve the issue in windows.
-Before you begin to fix the issue, go through the steps carefully to not make any mistakes.
-And we recommend you to create a restore point in case something goes wrong.
+If you are facing a similar issue with your Windows update, we are here to help you with the best methods that can solve the issue in Windows.
+Before fixing the issue, go through the steps carefully to avoid making any mistakes.
+And we recommend you create a restore point in case something goes wrong.
 But it is highly unlikely when these are done correctly, so proceed carefully.

 Method 1: Run the Windows Update Troubleshooter

-5. The Troubleshooter will Fix the windows Update Database Corruption error.
+The Troubleshooter will Fix the Windows Update Database Corruption error.
 And then Fix the Potential Windows Update Database error detected.
 Also, check for Windows Update Not Working Error interrupting your system.

-6. Restart your computer and then try again to install the updates.
-Then check whether the potential Windows Update Database error detected issue is fixed or not.
+Restart your computer and then try again to install the updates.
+Then check whether the potential Windows Update Database error detected issue is fixed.